 Has the right to be on a practice list

 Has a right to see a GP or nurse (this depends on availability and does not need to be their named GP) at the surgery during surgery hours.
 Nurses can manage many of the conditions previously managed by GP's and are the first port of call.
 If a nurse cannot manage the condition they will discuss this with their supervising clinician.

-Should have access to a telephone number where a GP can be reached 24 hours a day, every day of the year.
+Should have access to a telephone number where a signposting service can be reached 24 hours a day, every day of the year.
 This should preferably be a home telephone number.

 Should have a home visit if the patient lives within the practice boundary, if considered necessary by the GP.